RePoseDM: Recurrent Pose Alignment and Gradient Guidance for Pose Guided Image Synthesis: Proposed Method

 \subsection{Pose Interaction Fields}

-Due to lack of equivariance in feature representations obtained from CNNs for source image and target pose, the warped features of source image generated by recurrent pose alignment still have have some pose alignment noise which gets injected into U-Net at every time step $t$.
-Hence, the noise predicted $\epsilon_{\theta}(\boldsymbol{y}_t, t, P, I_S)$ contains this pose alignment noise which needs to be explicitly address in the loss function during training of denoising process.
-To alleviate this issue, we propose to guide the diffusion model with the distance between interaction poses generated from diffusion model and the valid pose.
-To calculate the distance we need pose representation which is obtained from pre-trained pose estimator model, i.e. HigherHRNet\cite{cheng2020higherhrnet}.
-Inspired from \textit{HumanSD}\cite{ju2023humansd}, we get the pose map generated by diffusion model by applying the VAE decoder over the subtraction of noise predicted by U-Net from ground truth noise given as:
+The warped image generated by recurrent pose alignment still has pose misalignment (as shown in Figure \ref{fig:architecture}), which gets injected into U-Net at every time step $t$.
+Hence, the predicted noise $\epsilon_{\theta}(\boldsymbol{y}_t, t, P, I_S)$ contains this pose alignment noise, which needs to be explicitly addressed in the loss function during the training of the denoising process.
+To alleviate this issue, we propose to guide the diffusion model with the distance between interaction poses generated from the diffusion model (shown by $\tilde{P}_t$ in Fig.\ref{fig:architecture}) and the valid pose.
+To calculate the distance, we obtain the pose representation from a pre-trained pose estimator model, i.e., HigherHRNet \cite{cheng2020higherhrnet}.
+Inspired by \textit{HumanSD} \cite{ju2023humansd}, we obtain the generated pose map $\tilde{P}_t$ by applying the VAE decoder over the subtraction of noise predicted by U-Net from the ground truth noise, given as:

-We then use bottom-up pose estimator HigherHRNet \cite{cheng2020higherhrnet} (pre-trained on MSCOCO \cite{lin2014microsoft} and Human-Art\cite{ju2023human} for heatmap estimation of difference Map) to get pose representation.
-Additionally, we are able to localize the locations where the pose generated by the diffusion model using the heatmap generated $H \in R^{H \times W \times k}$ where $k$ is the number of human joints.
-Summing and thresholding (used fixed threshold of $0.1$) the heatmaps across the joints give the pixel locations with final pose generated by diffusion model, the heat map mask $H_M$ obtained will serve as the weight $W_h$ where exactly the focus is required to reduce the pose alignment noise.
-Additionally, we pass the pose map $\tilde{P}_t$ to the backbone of pose estimator to get the latent representation for the pose generated by the diffusion model and the valid pose.
+We then use bottom-up pose estimator HigherHRNet \cite{cheng2020higherhrnet} (pre-trained on MSCOCO \cite{lin2014microsoft} and Human-Art\cite{ju2023human}) to get pose representation.
+Using pretrained model, we are able to localize the locations of human joints from the pose map generated by the diffusion model using the heatmap generated $H \in R^{H \times W \times k}$ where $k$ is the number of joints.
+Summing and thresholding (threshold$=0.1$) the heat maps across the joints give the heat map mask $H_M$ which served as the weight $W_h$ indicating exactly where the focus is required to reduce the pose alignment noise.
+Finally, we pass the pose $\tilde{P}_t$ to the backbone of pose estimator to get the latent representation for the pose generated by the diffusion model and the valid pose.
 The pose alignment error is then calculated as: